It’s tempting to think that Kilimanjaro guide services are a commodity.

 “These are serious tents, built for the toughest alpine conditions.
 They are perfectly suited for the weather on Kilimanjaro,” said Collins.

-Lesser companies use cheaply made, flimsy tents that do not hold up well to extreme conditions.
+Lesser companies use cheaply made, flimsy, off-brand tents that do not hold up well to extreme conditions.
 Unfortunately, climbers may not be aware of this until it’s too late.
 They’re already on the mountain.
 It’s cold and raining – and their tents are leaking.

 Ultimate Kilimanjaro® guides are certified Wilderness First Responders.
 They constantly monitor climbers throughout their journey.
 Twice daily, health checks are performed with the assistance of a pulse oximeter, a handheld device used to measure oxygen saturation in blood.
 Additionally, climbers are evaluated based on the Lake Louise Scoring System for detection of altitude sickness.